You’re one of the nation’s top experts on the intersection of nutrition, eating disorders and athletes. What drew you to this field?

 It surprises me when I talk about my work and people respond, “Really?
 I didn’t know athletes get eating disorders!”
 Athletes are perceived as invincible, often super-human.
 But many of the characteristics that make an elite athlete so successful are the same traits that fuel an eating disorder.
 A commitment to sport requires discipline and athletes work to control as much as possible about their training conditions, schedules, fitness, strength and conditioning, skills or technique, nutritional intake, and sleep.
 Yet in sport, there is a very fine line between dedication and compulsion.
 Particularly when aspects of sport feel out of control, like when an athlete gets injured, when there are conflicts between players and coaches, or when performance pressures are exceptionally high, athletes who lack effective coping skills to manage stress are vulnerable to eating disorders.
 In a sport environment where athletes are told to “suck it up” and “just do it,” pushing through pain (be it physical or emotional) is expected and often rewarded.
 Admitting you are struggling is not easy when you are expected to be invincible; and even more difficult when a teammate is waiting to take your spot on the field or when a college scholarship is on the line.
 The stakes are high and there are many barriers to treatment, especially for men facing the stigma that only women get eating disorders.

-You bring quite the unique background.
-You’re a registered dietitian, university professor, researcher, and now, consultant to the GOALS Program.
+You bring quite a unique background.
+You’re a registered dietitian, university professor, and researcher.
 How are you leveraging your impressive experience to help athletes facing eating disorders?

 I built the sports nutrition consult service for student-athletes at Boston University 12 years ago.
-That clinical experience directly informs what we do in GOALS.
 As a researcher, I work with my sports psychology colleague, Dr. Jessyca Arthur-Cameselle, to elucidate risk factors for onset of eating disorders in sport identify obstacles to treatment and define factors that facilitate recovery among athletes.
-The evidence base from our research combined with others’ provides the rationale for athlete-specific programming like GOALS.
 One of the ways I contribute to helping athletes with eating disorders is by publishing my work in professional journals and presenting to diverse audiences of sports medicine professionals at conferences nationally and internationally.
 The dissemination of our research, intervention strategies and successful outcomes from the care we provide to athletes not only raises awareness of eating disorders in sport, but trains other professionals on best practices in eating disorder prevention and treatment services to help athletes in their own communities.

 What’s next, in terms of more resources for athletes facing eating disorders?

 I believe we are on the brink of a surge in awareness and attention to the problem of eating disorders in sport.
 Athletes are courageously speaking out, sharing their stories about eating disorders in sport and providing a voice for the millions who suffer in silence.
 Male athletes are joining the conversation, making it known that men suffer from eating disorders too.
 The NCAA’s initiative, Mind, Body and Sport, provides a multidisciplinary framework for addressing the mental health needs of student-athletes, including prevention and treatment for eating disorders in collegiate sport.
 The research on treatment of athletes with eating disorders is extremely limited.
-At GOALS, we are well-positioned to contribute to this evolving story with evidence of positive outcomes achieved from our program.
 With research, better treatment will be delivered and more full recoveries will be achieved.
 More jobs for dietitians and mental health providers in sport will be created as the evidence base for prevention and treatment is more firmly established.

 What do you enjoy most about working with athletes?